Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 2/README.md

 ## PROPER USE OF THE FREEWAY/HIGHWAY LANE

+On a freeway, the right lane is typically used for entering, exiting, and slower traffic, while the left lane is primarily for passing and faster-moving vehicles; meaning you should "keep right except to pass" - always stay in the right lane unless you are actively overtaking another vehicle.

+Key points about freeway lane usage:
+- Right lane: For entering, exiting, and slower speeds.
+- Left lane: For passing only, used to overtake slower vehicles.
+- Middle lanes: Used for through traffic, maintaining a consistent speed.

+Important considerations:
+- Do not linger in the left lane: Once you have passed a vehicle, move back to the right lane promptly.
+It is ILLEAGAL IN MN.
+- Check your mirrors and blind spots: Always signal before changing lanes to ensure it is safe to move.
+- Be aware of lane markings and signs: Some freeways may have specific lane usage rules indicated by signs.

 ### Carpool Lane

 Carpool lanes, also known as High-Occupancy Vehicle (HOV) lanes, are typically used by vehicles with a minimum number of occupants.
 Other vehicles that may be permitted include motorcycles, buses, and some low-emission vehicles.